 As you can see, there are some important differences between AC and DC brakes.
 Since KEB’s founding, we’ve believed that DC brakes are the best for any given application.
 For applications that require a quicker engagement time or a lower operating temperature, you simply need a controller for the brake to accomplish this.

-You can overexcite the brake to achieve a faster response and you can lower the voltage after dis-engagement (to a holding voltage which is typically 50% of rated) for an equally low running temperature as an AC brake.
+You can overexcite the brake to achieve a faster response and lower the voltage after disengagement (to a holding voltage typically 50% of rated) for an equally low running temperature as an AC brake.
 Since the coil is the most expensive component of a brake, you’d want to ensure it lasts the longest.
-Due to AC brakes having in-rush current and the possibility of a large air gap, the coil will burn out more frequently.
-This will not happen to a DC brake that is applied the correct voltage.
+Due to AC brakes having an in-rush current and the possibility of a large air gap, the coil will burn out more frequently.
+This will not happen to a DC brake that is applied to the correct voltage.

 Another thing to consider besides the function of the brake is how it will be implemented into your machine or design.
-An AC brake may be easier to implement off line voltage, but then you have to run higher voltage cables and at these voltages it is more time consuming to achieve UL with the brake.
+An AC brake may be easier to implement off-line voltage, but then you have to run higher voltage cables and at these voltages, achieving UL with the brake is more time-consuming.

-DC brakes can simply use a KEB rectifier (ours are UL approved) and be implemented in the same fashion as the AC brake.
+DC brakes can simply use a KEB rectifier (ours are UL approved) and be implemented similarly to the AC brake.
 However, most drives and controllers have a 24VDC output which can conveniently be used and controlled for the brake.

 DC Brakes – Simple Construction